imfarhat/Portfolio/README.md

 1. Open Chrome on your desktop.
 2. Navigate to the URL section.
-3. Look for the desktop install icon with title (appears on hover fot 1s) "Install Farhat Portfolio" icon next to the address bar and click on it.
+3. Look for the desktop install icon with the title (appears on hover for 1s) "Install Farhat Portfolio" icon next to the address bar and click on it.

+Installing Farhat Portfolio allows for convenient access to the portfolio as a standalone application.

 ## Tech Stacks Used

 - HTML
 - Tailwind CSS
 - React JS

+## Features

+- Interactive user interface.
+- Responsive design for various devices.
+- Fast and efficient performance.

 ## Owner